The Water Rules

 2. Magnesium

 Athletes are also prone to constipation because they tend to have higher cortisol (stress) levels, but magnesium-rich hard water can also be used to help solve this problem.
-The regular drinking of this hard water is one of the BEST things athletes can do to maximize the effects of sleep and training so that they can capitalize on all of their hard work come game day.
+The regular drinking of this hard water is one of the BEST things athletes can do get the most out of their training and recovery schedule so that, come game day, they can capitalize on all of their hard work.
 Hard water magnesium may be absorbed into the body even more effectively than supplemental magnesium, and it is easier to divide throughout the day simply by sipping- which further increases absorption.

 3. Calcium

-Calcium is needed to facilitate powerful muscle contractions, but it can also help maintain a healthy body composition by limiting the growth of fat cells (important for athletes on vertical or high-calorie diets), and it can even help reduce Premenstrual Symptoms (PMS).
-Not all athletes can enjoy milk products because of the high prevalence of lactose intolerance in our society today and thus may not be getting enough calcium (lactase production, required to digest the lactose in milk, diminishes in humans after five years old and many adults do not produce enough lactase to properly deal with dairy products).
-Using calcium-rich hard water to help you reach 1000mg to 1200mg of calcium per day is a great alternative to dairy.
+Calcium is needed to facilitate muscle contractions, but it can also help maintain a healthy body composition by limiting the growth of fat cells (once again, important for athletes on vertical or high-calorie diets), and it can even help reduce Premenstrual Symptoms (PMS).
+Not all people can enjoy milk products because of the high prevalence of lactose intolerance present in the population, and thus many may not be getting enough calcium.
+Using calcium-rich hard water to help you reach 1000mg to 1200mg of calcium per day is an effective alternative to dairy.

 The Bottom Line

-When it comes down to it, mineral water is even better at rehydrating the body post-activity than many sports drinks, and there is evidence to suggest that it also enhances subsequent muscle performance- especially sulphurous hard water (hard water containing forms of sulphide), which can protect against oxidants and exercise-induced muscle damage.
-Aside from the benefits to performance and rehydration, the main takeaway is that drinking hard water as a regular beverage is an excellent way to optimize our metabolism and to stay prepared for high-level sport.
+When it comes down to it, mineral water is even better at rehydrating the body post-activity than many sports drinks, and there is evidence to suggest that it also enhances subsequent muscle performance – especially sulphurous hard water (hard water containing forms of sulphide), which can protect against oxidants and exercise-induced muscle damage.
+The main takeaway is that drinking harder water as a general practice can improve overall metabolism (the creation of energy in the body) and help people stay prepared for sport and recreational activity.

 Where can you purchase hard water?